 The Good

-THE WEIGHT: Despite the 3 oz / 85 g Sawyer Squeeze being the heaviest of the three Sawyer Squeeze filters (the Sawyer Micro and the Sawyer MINI weigh in at 2 oz / 57 g) and heavier still than simply carrying bleach or water purification tablets, the Sawyer Squeeze is still a lightweight option for backpacking.
+Despite the 3 oz / 85 g Sawyer Squeeze being the heaviest of the three Sawyer Squeeze filters (the Sawyer Micro and the Sawyer MINI weigh in at 2 oz / 57 g) and heavier still than simply carrying bleach or water purification tablets, the Sawyer Squeeze is still a lightweight option for backpacking.
 It’s also very compact and can be stored directly on a water bottle in the side pocket of your pack.

-THE COMPATIBILITY: Although the Squeeze comes with bags to use for filtering, you also have the option of using a number of store-bought water bottles with the squeeze.
+Although the Squeeze comes with bags to use for filtering, you also have the option of using a number of store-bought water bottles with the squeeze.
 Typically, hikers (in the US) will use smartwater or LIFEWTR bottles for this (superb structural integrity, these ones).
-Even better, get yourself a smartwater or LIFEWTR bottle with a sport cap and then swap out the cap that comes on the Sawyer Squeeze for it (the sport cap keeps dirt off your filter/bottle’s teat).
+Even better, get yourself a smartwater or LIFEWTR bottle with a sport cap and then swap out the cap on the Sawyer Squeeze for it (the sport cap keeps dirt off your filter/bottle’s teat).

 The Okay

-THE FLOW RATE: The flow rate on the Sawyer Squeeze isn’t terrible, but the flow rate you have when you first get one won’t last long.
+The flow rate on the Sawyer Squeeze isn’t terrible, but the flow rate you have when you first get one won’t last long.
 Sure, you can backflush it (more on that below), but after filtering some sediment-heavy water, the flow rate will never be what it was when you first got it.

 The Bad

-THE FREEZING: One of the worst things about the Sawyer Squeeze is that, due to it using a hollow-fiber membrane to filter, it can freeze.
+One of the worst things about the Sawyer Squeeze is that, due to it using a hollow fiber membrane to filter, it can freeze.
 What happens if it freezes?
 It no longer functions as a reliable water filter.
 When the filter is left in freezing temperatures, residual water trapped inside freezes and expands, thus damaging the membrane.
 There is no way to tell if your filter has been damaged due to freezing.
 Sawyer’s official position on freezing?
 “THERE IS NO WARRANTY FOR A FROZEN FILTER.”

 Who is it for?

-BEGINNER BACKPACKERS | If you’re just getting into backpacking, there’s nothing wrong with getting yourself a Sawyer Squeeze.
+Beginner Backpackers: If you’re getting into backpacking, there’s nothing wrong with getting yourself a Sawyer Squeeze.
 If you’re looking at getting something like a Lifestraw (which probably does a better job of marketing to beginner backpackers), you might as well get yourself a Sawyer Squeeze.

-WEEKEND WARRIORS | If you’re filtering for just yourself on your weekend backpacking trips (more on this below), then the Sawyer Squeeze is a great option – so long as you don’t have to worry about viruses in your water supply.
+Weekend Warriors: If you’re filtering for just yourself on your weekend backpacking trips (more on this below), then the Sawyer Squeeze is a great option – so long as you don’t have to worry about viruses in your water supply.

-THRU-HIKERS | The Sawyer Squeeze is basically part of the default thru-hiker kit.
-If you’re heading out on a thru-hike and don’t already know what you want to bring terms of water treatment, the Squeeze is as safe a bet as you can make.
+Thru-Hikers: The Sawyer Squeeze is basically part of the default thru-hiker kit.
+If you’re heading out on a thru-hike and don’t know what you want to bring regarding water treatment, the Squeeze is as safe a bet as possible.

-A NOTE FOR COUPLES | If you are a couple on a hike and are going to be filtering a lot of water, I would suggest bringing one Sawyer Squeeze for each of you.
-It would be incredibly frustrating to have to sit and filter something like eight liters of water with a single Squeeze.
+A Note for Couples: If you are a couple on a hike and will be filtering a lot of water, I suggest bringing one Sawyer Squeeze for each of you.
+It would be incredibly frustrating to sit and filter something like eight liters of water with a single Squeeze.
 You might even want to consider something heavier (but more convenient), like a Platypus GravityWorks.

 Most-popular Alternatives